-National Grid (the Company) developed the Renewable Energy Growth Program (RE Growth Program) pursuant to Chapter 26.6 of Title 39 of the Rhode Island General Laws to facilitate the development and compensation of distributed generation projects in Rhode Island.
+National GridRhode Island Energy (the Company) developed the Renewable Energy Growth Program (RE Growth Program) pursuant to Chapter 26.6 of Title 39 of the Rhode Island General Laws to facilitate the development and compensation of distributed generation projects in Rhode Island.
 These Solicitation and Enrollment Process Rules for Non-Residential Projects (Rules) provide the means by which an applicant (Applicant) can qualify and enroll a project (Project) in the RE Growth Program.
 The Rules are only part of the RE Growth Program documents and should be read along with the Non-Residential RE Growth Program Tariff (Tariff).
-As described below, a Project enrolled in the RE Growth Program must supply National Grid with energy, capacity, Renewable Energy Certificates (RECs), and other environmental attributes and market products.
+As described below, a Project enrolled in the RE Growth Program must supply National Gridthe CompanyRhode Island Energy with energy, capacity, Renewable Energy Certificates (RECs), and other environmental attributes and market products.
 Any term not defined in the Rules is defined in the Tariff.

 These Rules will apply to all Projects that are not Small-Scale Solar Projects, subject to the eligibility provisions below.
-A Small-Scale Solar Project is a solar project having a nameplate capacity of up to and including twenty-five kilowatts (25 kW), and is subject to the rules for Small-Scale Solar Projects.
+A Small-Scale Solar Project is a solar project having a nameplate capacity of up to and including twenty-five kilowatts (25 kW) and is subject to the rules for Small-Scale Solar Projects.

 These Rules, along with the Tariff, will govern the eligibility and procedures for Projects in the RE Growth Program.
-National Grid will not execute contracts with Applicants.
+National GridRhode Island Energy will not execute individual Power Purchase Agreement contracts with Applicants.